 Why are off-premise sales so important?
 According to recent TDn2K study looking at top performing companies over the last 2 years, most restaurant brands are seeing faster growth in to-go sales than dine- in sales.
 For those top performing brands based on their overall same-store sales growth, however, the rate at which they are increasing to-go sales is three times larger than for the rest of restaurant brands.

 It is clear consumers have an increasing demand for efficient and convenient food options.
-Off-premise activity aims to address this growing need is not without its challenges.
+Off-premise activity aims to address this growing need but is not without its challenges.
 Operators must weigh in on several factors when determining how, if at all, to implement an off-premise strategy.

 Whether working with a third-party vendor, or sending out a to-go order, ensuring food quality is consistent with dine-in orders can pose struggles for operators.
 Menu options are abundant for customers; however, many types of cuisine simply don’t travel as well as traditional delivery food items like pizza or fried rice.